kybernetikos/fogsaadiff/ReadMe.md

 fogsaadiff
 ==========

+I created this library because of frustration that typical diffs didn't work very well on arrays, e.g. when you insert or delete a value, often the diff will say that every value after it has changed.

 [JSON Patch](https://tools.ietf.org/html/rfc6902) defines a JSON document structure for expressing a sequence of operations to apply to a JavaScript Object Notation (JSON) document; it is suitable for use with the HTTP PATCH method.